Save up to 25%… Shop Our Birthday Sale Now!

 What’s unique about this mushroom?

-What makes this mushroom strange is it’s actually not a mushroom at all.
 It’s a parasitic mold that attacks other mushrooms and completely engulfs them, changing their appearance to resemble a bright red lobster tail.
-The preferred host of the lobster mushroom is Russulla brevipes, a.k.a. the stubby brittlegill (9).
+The preferred host of the lobster mushroom is Russula brevipes, a.k.a. the stubby brittlegill [9].

 What useful properties does this mushroom have?

-There are no known medicinal benefits of lobster mushroom, but it is edible and delicious!
 Not only does this weird mushroom look like a lobster tail, but it also tastes like one.
 This bizarre fungus is often used in vegetarian lobster rolls and as a substitute in other lobster recipes.
-If only all weird mushrooms could taste this good!

 Freaky bleeding tooth mushrooms

-Fittingly, the red sap from the Bleeding Tooth mushroom contains a compound known to help stop blood clots from forming.
+Fittingly, the red sap from the bleeding tooth mushroom contains a compound known to help stop blood clots from forming.

 Where does this weird mushroom grow?

-Bleeding tooth mushrooms grow in forested, and often mountainous parts of North America, Europe, Iran, and South Korea.
+Bleeding tooth mushrooms grow in forested and often mountainous parts of North America, Europe, Iran, and South Korea.
 Like many mushrooms, they frequently grow near the roots of coniferous trees.

 What’s unique about this mushroom?

-This is one of those weird mushrooms that looks like it crawled out of a nightmare.
-The young fruiting body “bleeds” a bright red sap that can look quite disturbing.
+This is a peculiar mushroom because of how it changes its appearance.The young fruiting body “bleeds” a bright red sap that can look quite disturbing.
 As it ages, it slowly loses its ability to produce sap and develops a greyish-brown color.

 What useful properties does this mushroom have?

-Bleeding Tooth mushrooms contain another beneficial chemical called telephoric acid.
-Researchers are currently studying it as a future potential treatment for cognitive decline related to aging (19).
+A bleeding tooth mushroom contains another beneficial chemical called telephoric acid.
+Researchers are currently studying it as a potential treatment for cognitive decline related to aging [19].

 Lion's Mane - Weird mushrooms